g1a/fd/README.md

 - `rd`
 Redo directory -- reverses a `pd`.

+- `@`
+Run a command from another directory, and immediately restore the current working directory as soon as the command is finished.
+For example, `@ mysite drush status` will run `drush status` on the Drupal site located in the directory `mysite`.
+Equivalent to `fd dir; <command>; cd -`. **PRELIMINARY**; autocomplete works for the `dir` argument, but not for the command or command arguments.

 - `fd-cache-rebuild` (or `fdcr`)
 Directories added inside of directories in the `$FDPATH` are invisible to autocomplete until the fd cache is rebuilt (although `fd` will still find them if their full name is provided).
 Rebuild the cache to allow autocomplete to find them.